EvilBytecode/RubyRedOps/README.md

 RubyRedOps is a Ruby-based tool or project focusing on offensive security operations.
 This section provides an overview of its functionalities and use cases.

 ## Tools Currently Supported:
 - **Callback Shellcode Execution**: Demonstrates the execution of shellcode via callback mechanisms.
-Includes methods for:
 - **Enabling All Privilege Tokens**: Activates all available privilege tokens to escalate or manipulate permissions.
 - **Enumerating Processes with Ruby**: Uses Ruby scripts to discover and list active processes on the system.
 - **Memory Mapping Injection**: Injects malicious code into local processes through memory mapping, aiming to exploit vulnerabilities.